Herbalife: Pyramid scheme allegations

-Bill Ackman
+Bill Ackman and Carl Icahn

 On December 20, 2012, Bill Ackman (of Pershing Square Capital) presented a series of arguments outlining why his firm believed that Herbalife operated a "sophisticated pyramid scheme" and contended that its stock would hit zero.
 Ackman alleged after a year-long investigation that the majority of distributors lose money, that the chance of making the testimonial-implied headline income is approximately one in five thousand, and that the company materially overstates its distributors' retail sales and understates their recruiting rewards.

+In January 2013, Carl Icahn, investor and founder of Icahn Capital Management, disclosed that he had taken a stake in Herbalife, although he initially declined to publicly state whether he had taken a long position on the stock.
+Around the same time, Icahn criticized Ackman’s public campaign against the company, alluding to a previous legal dispute between the two stemming from a 2003 stock-sale agreement.

+On January 25, 2013, Ackman and Icahn engaged in an on-air exchange on CNBC’s Halftime Report after Icahn called into the show where Ackman was already appearing as a guest.
+During the 27-minute long exchange, Icahn accused Ackman of orchestrating a bear raid on Herbalife for his own financial gain and called him "a major loser", while Ackman defended his research into the company and argued that Icahn had pursued similar short-selling tactics earlier in his career.
+The confrontation, drew widespread attention as one of the most discussed moments in financial television history.
+While the segment aired, trading volume on the New York Stock Exchange reportedly fell more than 20%.

 According to a number of financial commentators, Ackman bet roughly $1 billion against the company; soon after remarks to the press, the price of the stock decreased such that Ackman would have made $300 million if he had closed his short position then.
 In March 2015, federal prosecutors and the FBI revealed that they were investigating whether or not individuals paid by Ackman and otherwise had made false statements about Herbalife's business model to regulators and others in order to lower the company's stock price and influence authorities to conduct an investigation.

 In November 2017, Ackman closed out his short position after Herbalife shares increased by 51 percent over the year, and replaced it with a less aggressive put option.
 In March 2018, The Wall Street Journal reported that Ackman had "largely exited" his bet against the company, while others reported that the bet against Herbalife had cost his company hundreds of millions of dollars and damaged the confidence of investors in his hedge fund.